Please use another Browser

 Reliable reporting channels for internal and external stakeholders and the protection of internal whistle-blowers from sanctions help ensure possible misconduct is reported, thoroughly investigated and clarified.
 At Siemens, we provide different reporting channels to internal and external whistle-blowers to inform us about possible compliance violations.

 The “Tell us” compliance reporting system provides a secure channel for reporting this information 24 hours a day: online or by telephone, anonymously if desired, and in several languages.

 In the 2016 fiscal year, 675 alleged compliance infringements prompted further inquiry or investigation.
 That same year, disciplinary measures for compliance violations totaled 233.
 A special directive protects Siemens employees who report misconduct in good faith and to the best of their knowledge from company retribution.

 In addition to "Tell us", Siemens offers another channel for reporting compliance violations: the ombudsman.
 Andreas von Máriássy, from the Munich-based law firm von Máriássy Dr. von Stetten, has been appointed the company’s external ombudsman.
 Employees and third parties can confidentially and anonymously confide in this impartial professional should they observe improper business practices in the company.

-The Siemens Integrity Initiative supports organizations and projects that combat corruption and fraud using Collective Action as well as education and training, and that promote clean markets and fair competition.
-It is part of a comprehensive agreement between the World Bank Group and Siemens AG, reached on July 2, 2009.
-Some projects are also supported by the March 15, 2013, agreement between the European Investment Bank and Siemens AG.
-The Siemens Integrity Initiative concentrates on supporting projects that have a clear focus on business and can demonstrate objective and measurable results.
-In addition, the projects must be expandable and repeatable.
+The Siemens Integrity Initiative supports organizations and projects that combat corruption and fraud through Collective Action as well as education and training in order to promote clean markets and fair competition.
+As part of comprehensive settlements between the World Bank Group and Siemens AG in July 2009 and between the European Investment Bank and Siemens AG in March 2013, the Siemens Integrity Initiative supports projects that have a clear focus on business and can demonstrate objective and measurable results with the potential for expansion and replication in the future.